tawmae/tawmae.github.io/hot_words.md

 An OBS overlay that displays the top words used in your chat in a dynamic leaderboard.

 ![Picture](assets/media/hot_words_title_2.gif)

+{: .note }
+Duplicates within a single message count as a single word.

 - - - -